-Maintenance, care and disposal
+6 Maintenance, care and disposal

-Angle Constant of the equipment of the equipment of the equipment of the equipment damage and who is able to implement the required safety procedures.
+Improper maintenance and testing The equipment may only be cleaned, repaired or tested by specialist, skilled persons!
+A skilled person is one who, due to training, knowledge and experience, is able to recognise the dangers that can occur during testing of this equipment as well as possible subsequent damage and who is able to implement the required safety procedures.
 Complete all tests given in the chapter below!
 Only put the equipment back into operation following a successful test.
-Risk of injury from electric shock!
-Cleaning machines that are not disconnected from the mains can lead to serious injuries!
-Denter the machine completely from the mains.
+Risk of injury from electric shock! ©‡ź-Cleaning machines that are not disconnected from the mains can lead to serious injuries!
+Disconnect the machine completely from the mains.
 Remove the mains plug!
 Wait for 4 minutes until the capacitors have discharged!